galatti/Nexus/README.md

 - Complete debugging support with source maps
 - Comprehensive testing with Vitest
 - Test coverage reporting
+- Cross-platform script automation

 ### Testing

-The project includes comprehensive unit and integration tests:
+The project uses **Vitest** as the test runner with comprehensive coverage:

 ```bash
 # Run all tests